 More about Jacob Collier at MIT

-CAST Visiting Artist BIC is a Haitian singer, songwriter and poet whose prior work with Nick Montfort, Professor of Digital Media, and Michel DeGraff, Professor of Linguistics, helped create digital literary art in Kreyòl.
+CAST Visiting Artist BIC is a Haitian rapper, poet, and singer whose prior work with Professor of Digital Media Nick Montfort and Professor of Linguistics Michel DeGraff helped create digital literary art in Kreyòl.

-The cross-pollination of Kreyòl linguistics, poetry, computer science and music will continue at MIT for one week in April 2019.
-As part of MIT Sounding, BIC will perform his work in collaboration with musicians, dancers and performers from MIT and the greater Cambridge area.
+The cross-pollination of Kreyòl linguistics, poetry, computer science, and music continues at MIT for one week in April 2019.
+As part of MIT Sounding, BIC performs his work in collaboration with musicians, dancers, and performers from MIT and the greater Cambridge area.

 More about BIC at MIT.